hofrichter/pdadmin/Readme.md

 # Introduction

+## Outdated and still usable

+Do not use this project without any additional security things in production.
+The project helps admins and users in a filebased configured postfix-dovecot-server-environment, to add, change or remove mail domains, -users and -addresses via a userfriendly ui.
+The implementation bases on real outdated technics like angular 1 (I started to hate it after this project) and php with a selfmade rest layer.
+But the technoligy does not change the comfort for the users.

 ## Project gools
 This tiny project was made to find some best practices for "sugarfree.im".
 The second gaol - in your eyes the main goal - was, to implement something, that